-- · Development of practical skills in physics
+- · Development of practical skills in physics.

-- · Foundations of physics
+- · Foundations of physics.

-- · Forces and motion
+- · Forces and motion.

-- · Electrons, waves and photons
+- · Electrons, waves and photons.

-- · Newtonian world and astrophysics
+- · Newtonian world and astrophysics.

-- · Particles and medical physics
+- Particles and medical physics.

-To study A level physics we recommend that students have at least a grade 6 in GCSE science and maths.
+To study A level Physics, we recommend that students have at least a grade 6 in GCSE physics (separate science) or grade 7 for combined science, as well as a grade 7 in maths.